ShadeLab/PAPER_Howe_2023_switchgrass_MetaT/README.md

 ## Github Repository for
 # Genome-centric analyses of seasonal phyllosphere microbiome activities in perennial crops

-## by Adina Howe, Nejc Stopnisek, Shane K. Dooley, Fan M. Yang, Keara L. Grady, and Ashley Shade
+## by Adina C. Howe, Nejc Stopnisek, Shane K. Dooley, Fan M. Yang, Keara L. Grady, and Ashley Shade

 <i>This work is a preprint.</i>